stephanedorotich/TutoringInvoices/README.md

 - Each of the Student, Session, and Invoice Menu have a 'View All' option.
 This is an easy way to verify any changes you made to objects or any new objects you create.
 - Presently, when generating the invoice pdf, any paid session will pass a 'RATE' of 0$/hr so that it doesn't get added to the total amount owing.
 This is not the desired functionality, but a consequence of the invoice template that I'm using not being able to record a downpayment on the invoice.
-- Presently, I've modified the invoices.csv file so that all the 'printed' fields are False.
-This allows the user to generate fresh pdf invoices by running the GenerateInvoices command.

 To Run: >> python ui.py
 - Typing 'python ui.py' in Terminal or Command Prompt will launch the User Interface